Spinal cord injury

 Overview

 A spinal cord injury involves damage to any part of the spinal cord.
-It also can include damage to nerves at the end of the spinal cord, known as the cauda equina.
 The spinal cord sends and receives signals between the brain and the rest of the body.
-A spinal cord injury often causes permanent changes in strength, feeling and other body functions below the site of the injury.
+A spinal cord injury often causes permanent changes in strength, sensation and other body functions below the site of the injury.
+It also may lead to loss of strength, called paralysis.

-People who have had a spinal cord injury also may experience mental, emotional and social side effects.
+People who have had a spinal cord injury also may have mental, emotional and social side effects from the injury.

-Many scientists are optimistic that advances in research will someday make repair of spinal cord injuries possible.
-Research studies are ongoing around the world.
+Many scientists are optimistic that advances in research someday will make repair of spinal cord injuries possible.
+Research into spinal cord injuries is going on around the world.
 In the meantime, treatments and rehabilitation allow many people with spinal cord injuries to lead productive, independent lives.

 Symptoms